UMD-Digital/umd_terp_base/README.md

 ### Frontend

 All CSS, JS, etc are based in the [UMD Terp Theme](https://github.com/UMD-Digital/umd_terp).
-This module contain no frontend styles for any widgets/etc.
+This module contains no frontend styles for any widgets/etc.

 ### Customization